luuquanghaison/STAT-548-QP---SCBO/src/README.md

 The Repeat_optimization file contains a function for rerunning optimization loops.

 The WCEI file contains the definition for the acquisition class WCEI and related methods.

+The Stress_test_functions file contains the functions used in the Ablation study section of the report.